WE HAVE ANSWERS FOR YOUR FREQUENTLY ASKED QUESTIONS.

 - Installing a programmable thermostat – the Department of Energy estimates that a programmable thermostat can decrease heating costs by up to 35 percent and cooling costs by up to 25 percent.
 Leave it up to your thermostat to turn down the heat when you’re not around and go back to your preferred temperature when you’re home.

-There are a number of reasons to go with Lennox, but the top three are:
+There are a number of reasons to go with Trane, but the top three are:

-- You know and trust the name – Lennox is known around the world for its quality home comfort products.
+- You know and trust the name – Trane is known around the world for its quality home comfort products.

-- Innovation and high quality – Lennox is an industry leader, providing a complete line of innovative solutions for your home comfort needs.
+- Innovation and high quality – Trane is an industry leader, providing a complete line of innovative solutions for your home comfort needs.

 Boosting your home’s indoor air quality starts with four basic strategies: